 ACos = (Total amount spent on advertising / Total sales generated) * 100

 So, for instance, if your Amazon Ads campaign managed to generate a total sales of $200 at an expense of $50 then your ACoS will be (50/200)*100 = 25% which would mean that you spend a quarter to gain a sale.

 It thus becomes one of the important metrics (but not the only one, as you also need to determine your profit margin) to indicate how your campaign is performing.

 A high ACoS implies that you are spending a lot but not able to convert your spend to valuable sales, whereas a low ACoS indicates that your advertising spend is generating the revenue close to what you are targeting.
 So, it becomes all the more important to reduce your ACoS as they are key performance indicators.

 Here are some of the ways to improve your ACoS.

 Automatic + Manual Campaign Strategy

-Note: An extensive search terms data gives you more actionable insights on the targets (keywords and product targets) and negative targets.
-Unfortunately, at any point Amazon lets you query search term data only for the past 60 days.
+Note: An extensive search term data gives you more actionable insights on the targets (keywords and product targets) and negative targets.
+Unfortunately, at any point, Amazon lets you query search term data only for the past 60 days.
 So, we recommend you to download & archive search term data periodically.
-But, with Karooya, you don’t have worry about it.
+But, with Karooya, you don’t have to worry about it.
 With our Search Terms Archival Feature we will make sure that all your search term data is downloaded and saved with us every day.
-You can let Karooya generate various analysis reports with all the data available; or you can simply download the data for manual analysis.
+You can let Karooya generate various analysis reports with all the data available, or you can simply download the data for manual analysis.

 With the addition of negative keywords and negative product targets, advertisers can control the keywords or products targets for which they don’t want their ads to be displayed.
 As a result, they can drive focus on more relevant terms and prevent spending money on keywords (or product targets) that are irrelevant or wasting budget.
 This can impact ACoS to a great extent.